christavanijzendoorn/christavanijzendoorn/README.md

-### Hi!! 👋 I'm Christa van IJzendoorn a physical geographer with a PhD in Coastal Engineering who is currently working as a PostDoc at Oregon State University 🧐🌎🚴‍♀️🌈
+### Hi! 👋 I'm Christa van IJzendoorn a physical geographer with a PhD in Coastal Engineering who is currently working as a PostDoc at Oregon State University 🧐🌎🚴‍♀️🌈

 - Subjects:
   - :desert_island: Beaches and Dunes